csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 ```

 In the loop above, the `item` variable steps through the `scores`  array and updates in each step, stopping when you run out of items.

+You can read the loop above as "for each item in scores".

 It'll print: